Analysis: In China's smartphone boom, market share trumps margins

 The most successful to date have been able to emulate Asian rivals - companies such as Taiwan's MediaTek Inc, which provides design assistance to niche smartphone makers that lack the capital and expertise to design their own phones.

-Cypress Semiconductor Corp, a San Jose-based company, has developed cheaper touch sensors for low-end Chinese smartphones that reduce the overall price of the phone, Executive Vice-President Hassane El-Khoury told Reuters.
+Cypress Semiconductor Corp, a San Francisco-based company, has developed cheaper touch sensors for low-end Chinese smartphones that reduce the overall price of the phone, Executive Vice-President Hassane El-Khoury told Reuters.

 Cypress relied on its China business for 43 percent of its revenue last year, compared with 39 percent two years earlier.